sdeeg-vmware/tkg/Readme.md

 ## Create Cluster

 Run the script with a cluster name.
-Looks for a file clusters/<name>.yaml, calls kubectl apply -f, then waits for the cluster to start.
-The <name> in the file name must be the same as as in the TanzuKubernetesCluster definition.
+Looks for a file clusters/my-cluster.yaml, calls kubectl apply -f, then waits for the cluster to start.
+The my-cluster in the file name must be the same as as in the TanzuKubernetesCluster definition.

 ## AKO